 All four requirements should be satisfied.
 For example, for a marathon runner, the heart rate may be a good "self-optimizing" controlled variable (to keep at constant setpoint).
 Let us check this against the four requirements.
-The optimal heart rate is weakly dependent on the disturbances (requirement 1) and the heart rate is relatively sensitive to changes in power input (requirement 3).
+The optimal heart rate is weakly dependent on the disturbances (requirement 1) and the heart rate is easy to measure (requirement 2).
+The heart rate is relatively sensitive to changes in power input (requirement 3).
 Requirement 4 does not apply since this is a problem with only one unconstrained input (the power).